oivalian/SysInf/README.md

 # import module:
 import sysinf

-# Assign the function to a variable:
+# Assign the class to a variable:
 sysinf = sysinf.SysInf()
 ```